Online Geometric Covering and Piercing: Introduction

 \subsection{Our Contributions}

-First, we observe that the competitive ratio of every deterministic online algorithm for piercing objects is at least $\Omega(n)$, which holds even when the input objects are one-dimensional intervals (Theorem~\ref{lower_bd_int}).
+First, we observe that the competitive ratio of every deterministic online algorithm for piercing intervals in $\mathbb{R}$ is at least $\Omega(n)$, where $n$ is the length of the input sequence.
+(Theorem~\ref{lower_bd_int}).
 Next, we show that piercing translated copies of a convex object is equivalent to the unit covering problem (Theorem~\ref{equivalence}).
-As an implication, all the results available in the literature~\cite{ChanZ09, CharikarCFM04, DumitrescuGT20, DumitrescuT22} for the online unit covering problem, where the unit object is convex, would carry forward to the unit piercing problem.
-As a result, due to~\cite{DumitrescuGT20}, we have that for the translates of a centrally symmetric convex object $C$, the competitive ratio of any deterministic online algorithm is at least the illumination number of the object $C$ (Theorem~\ref{illum}).
-Next, we ask what would happen when objects are neither of arbitrary size nor unit size, but something in between: bounded scaled, and the shape of the object could vary.
-We consider fat objects.
+As an implication, all the results available in the literature~\cite{ChanZ09, CharikarCFM04, DumitrescuGT20, DumitrescuT22} for the online unit covering problem using translates of a convex object would carry forward to the piercing set problem for translates of a convex object.
+As a result, due to~\cite{DumitrescuGT20}, for translates of a centrally symmetric convex object $C$, the competitive ratio of any deterministic online algorithm is at least the illumination number of the object $C$ (Theorem~\ref{illum}).

+Next, we ask what would happen when objects are {similarly sized}.
+We consider similarly sized fat objects.
 For our purpose, we define $\alpha$-fat and $\alpha$-aspect$_{\infty}$ fat objects in Section~\ref{bounded}.
-The $\alpha$-fat objects are invariant under translation, rotation and scaling.
-Whereas $\alpha$-aspect$_{\infty}$ fat objects are invariant under translation and scaling.
+For $\alpha$-fat objects, the value of $\alpha$ is invariant under translation, rotation, reflection and scaling, whereas for $\alpha$-aspect$_{\infty}$ fat objects, the value of $\alpha$ is invariant under translation, reflection and scaling.
 For any object in $\IR^d$, the value of $\alpha$ is in the interval $(0,1]$.
-We consider objects with scaling factors in the $[1,k]$ range for any fixed $k\in \IR$.

-To obtain an upper bound, we consider a very natural algorithm, \AC, that works as follows.
+To obtain an upper bound, we consider a {well-studied}~{\cite{DumitrescuGT20,DumitrescuT22}} algorithm, $\AC$, that works as follows.
 On receiving a new input object $\sigma$, if the existing piercing set does not pierce it, our online algorithm adds the center of $\sigma$ to the piercing set.
-For a hypercube $\sigma$, \emph{center} is a point in $\sigma$ from which maximum distance from any point of $\sigma$ is minimized.
-For $\alpha$-fat and $\alpha$-aspect$_{\infty}$ fat objects, a generalized definition of the center is given in Section~\ref{bounded}.
+For a hypercube $\sigma$, {a point in $\sigma$ is a \emph{center}} from which the maximum distance from any point of $\sigma$ is minimized.
+For $\alpha$-fat and $\alpha$-aspect$_{\infty}$ fat objects, a generalized definition of the center is given in Section~\ref{bounded}. { We refer to Section~\ref{bounded} for the definition of the width of a fat object.}

 \begin{enumerate}